dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/advanced_deployments.md

 ## Building and deploying a Lambda Layer from source

 If you want to build the Lambda Layer from source instead of using a pre-published Layer ARN, follow the steps below.
-This requires Python 3.14 + pip and [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
+This requires Python 3.14 + pip and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ### 1. Build the Lambda Layer